sjcHaiKuo/carrierwave-ios/README.md

 ## UI Component

-As addition, **carrierwave-ios** delivers handy UI component for editing selected photo. `CRVImageEditViewController` allows you to freely scale, rotate and crop selected photos.
-Here is some preview how it look in demo app:
+As addition, **carrierwave-ios** delivers handy UI component for editing selected photos. `CRVImageEditViewController` is responsible for scaling, rotating and croping them.
+Here is some preview how it looks in demo app:

 ![crop view example](https://github.com/netguru/carrierwave-ios/blob/master/doc/2_crop_view.jpg "Crop view example")